Firm profile submitted by Dady & Gardner, PA

-Number of partners: 8 Number of other lawyers: 2
+Number of other lawyers: 2

 Since Dady & Gardner was founded in 1994, the firm’s mission has been to help franchisees, dealers and distributors effectively and efficiently resolve their disputes, and to preserve and enhance the value of their businesses in the process.
 The firm only represents franchisees, dealers and distributors.
 With this focused concentration, the firm has been able to build a powerhouse of knowledge, skill and proficiency that has been used to obtain practical results for its clients through negotiation, mediation, arbitration and litigation.
 Dady & Gardner’s franchise attorneys have represented a wide array of clients, from quick-service restaurant franchisees to farm and industrial equipment distributors, and have successfully resolved disputes against more than 400 different franchise and supply systems, essentially all of which are listed on the firm’s website.